nikita-rudenko/nikitarudenko.dev/content/blog/breaking-down-debounce.md

 excerpt: Decomposing and explaining components of the debounce
 ---

 Recently I have been asked to write a debounce function on a whiteboard.
 Even though I have used debounce quite often, this task made me feel confused.
-The necessary components of the solution were running around my mind but I had trouble putting them together in a short time.
+I had the necessary components in my mind but trouble putting them together quickly.

-In this blog post, I will decompose the `debounce` function implementation into components and try to explain each.
+In this blog post, I will decompose my debounce implementation into components and try to explain them one-by-one.
 It can be useful for everyone who uses Javascript but can't call themselves advanced.

 ### What is the debounce?

-The goal of this blog post is not specific to understand what the debounce is or when you should use it, but rather to break down its components, analyze them, and sum up.

-Nevertheless, here is an explanation of the **debounce** in simple words:
+Here is an explanation of the **debounce** in simple words:

 > **A debounce function** is a rate limiter.
 It allows you to call a function as many times as you want knowing that it will only fire once after a given delay.
 You
 > use them when you’re waiting for some event that may happen repeatedly, but you only care about the final state.